Troubleshooting Kubernetes Engine

 Please enter Username:

-This error occurs when the cluster name set in contexts > context > cluster > user
+This occurs when the user name in contexts > context > cluster > user

-does not match the name set in users > name
+does not match the name in users > name

 in the kubeconfig file.

-▶️ Ensure that the cluster name set in contexts > context > cluster > user
+▶️ Solution: Ensure the user name in contexts > context > cluster > user

 .